sreejaPaul/searchmusic/README.md

 # Search Music By Artist

-In this a React project that connects to the iTunes connect API to retrieve songs for a searched term(Artist name).
+This is a React project that connects to the iTunes connect API to retrieve songs for a searched term(Artist name).
 The result, which is shown in grid format, consist of the following features:
 * Shows artist name.
 * Shows Track name.
 * Shows Collection name where the track belongs.